Manecas1221212/romance/chapter_14.md

 After Jane left, Anna sat alone and ordered another glass of wine she didn't want.

 Her phone buzzed.
-A text from Jessica: *Working from home tomorrow night to finish the Meridian analysis.
-Going to be a long one!
-Hope you have a good weekend.*
+A text in the team group chat from Jessica: *Working from home tomorrow—need to receive some packages.
+Will finish the Meridian analysis remotely.
+Hope everyone has a good weekend.*

 Anna stared at the message.
 Jessica, alone in her apartment.
 Friday night.
 No witnesses.